sidharth0/passwordManager/README.md

 #### Sqlite3 -- Database Management
 #### Cryptography -- Encrypting and Decrypting the credentials
 #### Json -- Storing the Encrypted credentials in a file
+## Running the Program
+After installing all the required libraries run main.py file.